• Skip to main content

 • The circumference of the ball must be 58-61cm and be of a circular shape.

-• The teams are allowed to make a maximum of 3 substitutions each in every game. note, Substitutions can be made at any time of the match.
+• The teams are allowed to make a maximum of 3 substitutions each in every game.
+Note, Substitutions can be made at any time during the match.

 • A player cannot be caught offside in their own half.

-• In the event of all three substitutes being made and a player having to leave the field for injury the team will be forced to play without a replacement for that player.
+• If all three substitutes are made, and a player has to leave the field for injury, the team will be forced to play without a replacement for that player.

-• Each game must include one referee and two assistant referee’s (linesmen).
-It’s the job of the referee to act as timekeeper and make any decisions which may need to be made such as fouls, free kicks, throw-ins, penalties and added on time at the end of each half.
+• Each game must include one referee and two assistant referees (linesmen).
+The referee’s job is to act as a timekeeper and make any decisions that may need to be made, such as fouls, free kicks, throw-ins, penalties, and added-on time at the end of each half.

 • Also, the size of pitches should vary but must be within 100-130 yards long and 50-100 yards wide.
 And the field must be artificial or natural grass.

-• Pitch must also be marked with a rectangular shape around the outside showing out of bounds.
-It must show also two six-yard boxes, two 18 yard boxes, and a center circle.
+• The pitch must also be marked with a rectangular shape around the outside, showing out of bounds.
+It must also show two six-yard boxes, two 18-yard boxes, and a centre circle.

-• A spot for a penalty placed 12 yards out of both goals and center circle must also be visible.
+• A spot for a penalty placed 12 yards out of both goals and the centre circle must also be visible.

-• The referee may consult the assistant referees at any time in the match regarding a decision.
+• Regarding a decision, the referee may consult the assistant referees at any time in the match.

-• The assistant referee spot offside’s in the match, throw-ins for either team.
-He also assist the referee in all decision making processes where appropriate.
+• The assistant referee spot offside in the match and throw-ins for either team.
+He also assists the referee in all decision-making processes where appropriate.

-• For fouls committed a player could receive either a yellow or red card depending on the severity of the foul; this comes down to the referee’s discretion.
-The yellow is a warning and a red card is a dismissal of that player.
+• For fouls committed, a player could receive either a yellow or red card depending on the severity of the foul; this comes down to the referee’s discretion.
+The yellow is a warning, and the red card is a dismissal of that player.
 Two yellow cards will equal one red.

 • Moreso, A player cannot be replaced once he is sent off.

-• The whole ball must cross the goal line for it to constitute as a goal.
+• The whole ball must cross the goal line for it to constitute a goal.

 • It will be counted as a corner kick if it comes off a defending player

-Note, No player is exempted from these Rules in football game, except the player is not on the football pitch or field.
+Note, No player is exempted from these Rules in the football game, except if the player is not on the football pitch or field.

 List of Officials in Football

-The best football games are run by four Important officials, usually dressed in black or light colors, designed to rival the shirts of both teams.
-However, All the officials in a football game have a separate but important role during the game each and they all stay in touch with the other players.
+Four Important officials run the best football games, usually dressed in black or light colours and designed to rival both teams’ shirts.
+However, All the officials in a football game have a separate but important role during the game, and they all stay in touch with the other players.

-The football officials ensure that the rules and regulation of the game are been adhered to. they control the checkmate they coaches, players, and fans.
-Without these rule-watchers monitoring the progress of a football match, the game may not progress with a defined structure.
+The football officials ensure that the rules and regulations of the game are adhered to.
+They control the checkmate they coach, players, and fans.
+Without these rule watchers monitoring the progress of a football match, the game may not progress with a defined structure.

 Moreso, The Six Football officials on the field have specific roles and responsibilities that make it possible to correctly and consistently call games at football’s highest level.
 Proper training and positioning prepare officials to be in the right place to make the right call.